Man who Don Jazzy helped with N1.2m for surgery prays for him in emotional video

 Bimbo in a lengthy narration on Instagram recounted how Funke had instructed her to take one of her twin boys to the hospital after she heard him coughing.

-A thankful Bibmo went on to recount how Fune spoke with doctors and told them to offer all the needed medical care to the ailing boy.
+A thankful Bimbo went on to recount how Funke spoke with doctors and told them to offer all the needed medical care to the ailing boy on her bill.

 Source: Legit.ng